 Religion plays a minor role in the story.
 The Druids pose as priests in order to take control of Magnus and Thomas is raised among corrupt monks.
 In a discussion about religion and what they’ve seen in their travels, Sir William tells Katherine, “The fat, greedy bishops are imperfect, but this does not mean the message they bring is equally imperfect.
 The structure in which God passes along faith is far from perfect, yet this does not mean the truth delivered by the structure is imperfect.
 Faith itself—the ultimate truth of God and His Son—is true.”
 That discussion continued for several pages and I appreciated Sir William’s wisdom about the distinction between man and God in the Church.

 Overall, Blades of Valor is a fun book that takes readers back to the time of the Middle Ages or Dark Ages.
 Brouwer’s attention to historical detail was faultless, as usual, and brought England and the Holy Land alive for me, in all its dust and dirt and noise and smell.
 If you (or a teenager you know) enjoy fast-paced historical novels, check out Merlin’s Immortals.

 Sigmund Brouwer is the best-selling author of more books than I can count, including The Canary List, Flight of Shadows, and The Last Temple (written with Hank Hanegraaff).
 He is married to recording artist Cindy Morgan and has two daughters; they divide their time between Red Deer, Alberta, and Nashville, Tennessee.
-Brouwer is passionate about getting kids reading and writing; check out Rock and Roll Literacy to find out more.
+Brouwer is passionate about getting kids reading and writing.
 You can also find him on Facebook.

 Read my reviews of the first three books in the Merlin’s Immortals series: